DeterminateSystems/update-flake-lock/README.md

 ## Running GitHub Actions CI

-GitHub Actions will not run workflows when a branch is pushed or a PR is opened by a GitHub Action.
+GitHub Actions will not run workflows when a branch is pushed by or a PR is opened by a GitHub Action.
 To work around this, try:

 ```
 git branch -D update_flake_lock_action